complexbrains/fMRI_Quality_Analysis_Pipelines/README.md

 * MIT's [Mindhive](http://mindhive.mit.edu/node/54) has always been one of the websites I look for a help for fMRI data analysis and I highly recommend

-* I believe there is no need to promote, as usual wonderful series of blogposts by [practiCal fMRI](https://twitter.com/practiCalfMRI) could be found from [here](https://practicalfmri.blogspot.com/2011/11/understanding-fmri-artifacts.html) and [here](https://practicalfmri.blogspot.com/2011/11/understanding-fmri-artifacts-good.html)
+* I believe there is no need to promote, but a wonderful series of blog posts by [practiCal fMRI](https://twitter.com/practiCalfMRI) could be found from [here](https://practicalfmri.blogspot.com/2011/11/understanding-fmri-artifacts.html) and [here](https://practicalfmri.blogspot.com/2011/11/understanding-fmri-artifacts-good.html)